How to Write Million in Resume

-We’re always told about how a proper resume should be like: no more than 1-2 pages, structured by categories or chronologically, applied with references and links to your LinkedIn or Facebook account.
+We’re always told about what a proper resume should be like: no more than 1-2 pages, structured by categories or chronologically, applied with references and links to your LinkedIn or Facebook account.

 But in fact, according to some HR business managers, these aspects can’t guarantee 100% success.
 This presentation is aimed to show how the best resume writing service crafts powerful job application document.